Coupang Inc. (CPNG) Beta Value: Understanding the Market Risk

 Conclusion

 In summary, Coupang Inc. (CPNG) has had a better performance as of late.
 Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
-It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.
+It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.